 Top Ten List

-2) Career Counseling & Testing - Students having difficulty choosing a major or minor field are encouraged to schedule an appointment with Career Services.
-Students are also encouraged to complete online assessments on our website to further assist with the decision-making process.
+Students having difficulty choosing a major or minor field, or deciding what to do with their major/minor, are welcome to schedule an appointment with Career Services.
+Students are also encouraged to complete online assessments on our website to utilize in appointments.

-The Career Services staff assists students by checking resumés, cover letters, and other job search related materials for proper grammar, format, and content.
+The Career Services staff assists students by reviewing résumés, cover letters, and other job search-related materials for proper grammar, format, and content.

-5) Graduate School Assistance - Our office can assist students with resumé writing, mock interviews, personal statement reviews, and give you information on the various graduate admission exams that may be required for you to enter graduate school.
+Our office can assist students with résumé writing, mock interviews, and personal statement reviews, and we can provide information on the various graduate admission exams that may be required for entrance to graduate school.

-6) Mock Interview Sessions - Career Services offers you the opportunity to participate in these sessions so that you are better prepared for interviews.
-We also have practice interview question handouts to further prepare you.
+Career Services offers students the opportunity to participate in these sessions to better prepare for interviews.
+We also have sample interview questions in our Career Planning Guides.

-10) Special Events and Other Services – Career Services sponsors various events each year, such as a Career Conference, Majors Fair, Career & Internship Fair, Career Carnival, class presentations, and drop-in sessions covering a variety of topics.
-Our office teaches a one credit hour course titled Careers, the Job Search, and Beyond, and encourages juniors and seniors to enroll.
+Career Services sponsors various events each year, including a Career Conference, a Career Fair, a Career Carnival, class presentations, and drop-in sessions that cover a variety of topics.
+Our office teaches a one credit hour course titled Careers, the Job Search, and Beyond, and we encourage juniors and seniors to enroll.